 Unless you like making evil bankers filthy rich, you should not be paying federal or state income tax.
 The legal/lawful reasons for not filing income tax depend on how you approach this issue.
 The IRS freedom movement has many organizations.
 Even though each organization is highly effective in freeing people from the shackles of the IRS forever, they do not agree on the theory and practice of doing so:

 - Freedom Law School is celebrating its 20th year of educating people about IRS tax freedom.
-The head of Freedom Law School, Peymon Mottahedeh, is a very different from my personal approach.
-Peymon avoids all the esoteric woo-woo things that I love to delve into.
-He goes straight by the law as it is published and has excellent courses backing up everything he says.
-He stands firm in his refutation of many other IRS Tax freedom approaches.
-And he won against the IRS long ago when they tried to sue him for half a million dollars.
-He has a live show every Thursday at 7pm.
+The head of Freedom Law School, Peymon Mottahedeh, won against the IRS long ago when they tried to sue him for half a million dollars.
+He hasnt paid taxes for 30 years and He has a live show every Thursday at 7pm.
+Contact them to have a free information packet sent to you and mention Terrence-Monroe: Brannon sent you.

 - Attorney Lowell “Larry” Becraft is featured on the Innocence DVD and aggressively debunks a number of esoteric woo-woo approaches to tax freedom.
 He also runs the Dixieland Law Journal.
 He body-slammed the IRS in the landmark court decision U.S. V. LLOYD R. LONG

 - My original approach was somewhat esoteric and based on citizenship as a state national and separation between the living man and the commercial entity ascribed to me at birth.
 I was personally referred to an attorney that performed the Revocation of Election (ROE) himself in the 80s.
 You Have the Right provides the same process for little or no cost.
 Similar forms and arguments are found here as well for free.